austinhuang0131/austinhuang0131.github.io/advertising.md

   * Server owners can bump every 6 hours
   * Free custom link for invites
 * [DiscordList.net](http://discordlist.net)
-  * 15000+ servers, along with bots
+  * 15000+ servers
-  * Submission by bot
+  * Servers can only be submitted by ServerHound, its bot
   * Server owners can bump every 4 hours for free
-  * Can view live messages and per-member activity stats
+  * **WARNING!** ServerHound, their listing bot, [has a terrible reputation](https://www.reddit.com/search?q=serverhound) and is frequently considered a botnet.
+The bot was caught [monitored server messages before](https://www.reddit.com/r/discordapp/comments/5sz8qo/does_serverhound_secretly_log_your_servers_chat/) <sup>In mid-2017, I worked with DiscordList and witnessed that one of their small teams have access to their "Radar", which catches global messages that matches a specific keyword</sup>.
+Some users reported that the website seems to be a target for raiding.
+Before, they also show live message in listed guilds and per-member stats on the website, but it seems to be removed.
+Also, the owner of the websites is currently involved in crypto pumping <sup>Left sidebar, last button</sup>.
 * [DiscordList.me](http://discordlist.me)
   * 14000+ servers
   * Server owners can bump every 6 hours for free
-  * Free custom link for invites
+  * Free custom link for invites (disco.gg)
-  * Server members can vote for servers (using the + button)
 * [DiscordHub](https://discordhub.com/servers/list)
   * 1800+ servers
   * Server owners can bump every 1 day (24 hours) for free